itmplatform/plugin-documentation/readme.md

 ```

 <i class="fad fa-book-open" title="Guide"></i> **Guide**
 It will display in the "Configuration" tab a user input to introduce the synchronization frequency in minutes for the scheduler.

+The minimum frequency is 60 minutes.
+We recommend setting the frequency at the maximum your business case accepts.

 It will apply to the feature(s) that have the `scheduler` trigger.